alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-22-fetching-cloudwatch-logs.md

 ---
-layout: post
+category: Amazon Web Services
 date: 2017-11-22 11:50:19 +0000
-title: Downloading logs from Amazon CloudWatch
-tags: aws python
-summary: A detailed breakdown of how I wrote a Python script to download logs from CloudWatch.
-category: Working with AWS

 index:
   best_of: true
+layout: post
+summary: A detailed breakdown of how I wrote a Python script to download logs from CloudWatch.
+tags: aws python
+title: Downloading logs from Amazon CloudWatch
 ---

 At work, we use [Amazon CloudWatch][cloudwatch] for logging in our applications.